intel-analytics/BigDL-2.x/pipeline/objectDetection/ssd/README.md

 In the above commands

 * -f: where you put your image data
-* --caffeDefPath: caffe network definition prototxt file path
-* --caffeModelPath: caffe serialized model file path
+* --model: BigDL model path
 * -t: network type, it can be vgg16 or alexnet
-* --nclass: number of detection classes.
+* --class: dataset class name file
 * -i: image set name with the format ```voc_${year}_${imageset}```, e.g. voc_2007_test
 * -p: partition number
 * -b: batch size, it should be n*(partition number)